PhillipFeiDing/cs3600-intro-to-AI/README.md

 *Special acknowledgements to UC Berkeley intially developing this project and providing all supporting features.*

-<span style="color: red; font-weight: bolder;">Warning: I do guarantee the correctness of the solution since it's graded by the autograder, and I know this course does not change its assignments across terms.
-However, please respect the honor code  regulations, and I don't take any responsibility if you choose to make any violation.</span>
+**Warning: I do guarantee the correctness of the solution since it's graded by the autograder, and I know this course does not change its assignments across terms.
+However, please respect the honor code  regulations, and I don't take any responsibility if you choose to make any violation.**

 # Introduction